underpostnet/engine/src/client/public/nexodev/docs/references/Command Line Interface.md

   --mac <mac>                                   Specifies the MAC address for baremetal machine operations.
 Use "random" for random MAC, "hardware" to use device's actual MAC (no spoofing), or specify a MAC address.
   --ipxe                                        Chainloads iPXE to normalize identity before commissioning.
   --ipxe-rebuild                                Forces rebuild of iPXE binary with embedded boot script.
+  --ipxe-build-iso <iso-path>                   Builds a standalone iPXE ISO with embedded script for the specified workflow ID.
   --install-packer                              Installs Packer CLI.
   --packer-maas-image-template <template-path>  Creates a new image folder from canonical/packer-maas template path (requires workflow-id).
   --packer-workflow-id <workflow-id>            Specifies the workflow ID for Packer MAAS image operations.